The world's smartest people analytics tool

 Culture Index reviews

 From a candidate perspective, Culture Index reviews are mixed.
 Many candidates get turned away after they’ve taken a CI survey.
-If all their experience and talent comes down to two lists of adjectives, it can leave a bad taste in their mouth.
+If all their experience and talent comes down to two lists of adjectives, it can leave a bad taste in the mouth.

-Without much context from the employer, candidates may be left without closure and feel confused as to why they were removed from the candidate pool after taking the CI survey.
+Without much context from the employer, candidates may be left without closure, and feel confused as to why they were removed from the candidate pool after taking the CI survey.

 However, many candidates do feel that the CI results they received accurately reflect their work preferences.